 New Brunswick, N.J.
-August 9, 2024 – For children and teens continuing school during cancer treatment, the start of the school year is a great time to bring a sense of normalcy back into their lives.
+August 1, 2025 – For children and teens continuing school during cancer treatment, the start of the school year is a great time to bring a sense of normalcy back into their lives.
 It is also important to embrace healthy habits to reduce the likelihood of health-related challenges.
 Peter Cole, MD, chief of Pediatric Hematology/Oncology at Rutgers Cancer Institute and RWJBarnabas Health shares tips for a healthy start to a new school year.
+Rutgers Cancer Institute together with RWJBarnabas Health are the state’s only National Cancer Institute-designated Comprehensive Cancer Center.

 1. Prioritize the basics: sleep, exercise and nutrition